 The parties to this appeal largely agree on the factual background in this case.
 Gastro is a gastroenterology practice located in Howard County, Maryland.
 On July 15, 2013, Dr. Tignor entered into an "Interim Associate Agreement" to be employed as a physician at Gastro.
-The Interim Associate Agreement contained an arbitration clause which mandated that disputes between the parties would be resolved via arbitration under the rules of the American Health Lawyers Association: 23.
-Remedies.
-The parties hereto agree that any disputes under this Agreement will be submitted to binding arbitration under the rules of the American Health Lawyers Association agreement, referred to as a "Physician's Revenue Sharing Agreement."
-The Physician's from the arbitration clause in the Interim Associate Agreement, and mandated arbitration pursuant to the rules of the American Arbitration Association:
+The Interim Associate Agreement contained an arbitration clause which mandated that disputes between the parties would be resolved via arbitration under the rules of the American Health Lawyers Association:

+23. Remedies.
+The parties hereto agree that any disputes under this Agreement will be submitted to binding arbitration under the rules of the American Health Lawyers Association

+A year later, on July 15, 2014, Gastro and Dr. Tignor entered into a second agreement, referred to as a "Physician's Revenue Sharing Agreement."
+The Physician's Revenue Sharing Agreement also contained an arbitration clause, but, this clause differed from the arbitration clause in the Interim Associate Agreement, and mandated arbitration pursuant to the rules of the American Arbitration Association: